The Museumsinsel (Museum Island) in Berlin is an island with museums. They date from when the very idea of museums was formed.

 I do not claim to having spent much time here, we gave priority to other sights in Berlin during my first visit in 1990.
 When I returned to Berlin in 2020 it was quite the opposite.
 Of the five museums on the island in this very centre of Berlin, I visited three.
 They were the Bode Museum, the Pergamon Museum and the Altes Museum.
 The two remaining museums on UNESCO’s list, the Neue Museum and the Alte Nationalgalerie will have to wait until the next time.

 Read more about my visit in 1990.
-My second visit in 2020 is not yet described.
+I have not yet described my visit in 2020.